OpenFortranProject/ofp-sdf/README.md

 If you need access to a complete source-to-source Fortran compiler infrastructure incorporating OFP, please consider using [ROSE].
-[Uncomment the next two lines after the release of an OFP-enabled OpenCoarrays       ]:#
-[If you are specifically interested in coarray Fortran (CAF), including Fortran 2008 ]:#
-[and  2015, please consider using OpenCoarrays 2.0.0 or later                        ]:#
+If you are specifically interested in coarray Fortran (CAF), please consider using the experimental support under development in [OpenCoarrays] for for transforming CAF programs to extend the features of existing CAF compilers as well as to support compilation with non-CAF compilers.

 The OFP parser is based on the Syntax Definition Formalism [SDF2] used by [Stratego/XT].

 ## <a name="installing-ofp">Installing OFP</a>  ##